 The Master of Science in Psychology offers concentrations in behavioral statistics and computational modeling, cognitive and perceptual processing, psychophysiology, social and developmental psychology, and college teaching preparation.

-The Department of Psychology condemns the recent incident in which the use of racist symbols at a campus function came to light, We are actively working to make the Department and Campus a safer, better-educated, and more welcoming place for all people.
+We are actively working to make the Department and Campus a safer, better-educated, and more welcoming place for all people.

 Diversity and Inclusion: We recognize and value the contributions made by under-represented populations and desire to make the University an attractive and inclusive place for people of all races, sexes, religions, colors, national origins, sexual orientations, disability status, or military veteran status to study and work in a supportive, diverse community.
 The Department strives to create a safe space.
 We recognize that students are entitled to a learning environment free from discrimination and safe from harassment, and affirm that discrimination and harassment will not be tolerated in the Department, its courses, programs, and activities, as per University Policy (Page 6).
 This extends to the creation of an environment in which people in a legally-protected status are made to feel unsafe.
 For example, displaying symbols associated with known hate groups (other than in the context of educational discussions), verbal use of hurtful or degrading stereotypes, and/or engaging in other threatening or harassing behaviors may result in disciplinary action by the University.